How Many Words in JLPT N2: Essential Vocabulary Breakdown

 • 気がつく – to notice

-• 手を貸す – to lend a hand
+• 手を貸す – to help

-• なんとかなる – it’ll work out somehow
+• なんとかなる – it will work out

 • お世話になります – thank you for your support